Bongao Island: Geography

 The total land area of Bongao Island is approximately 10.44 km2.
 Directly north of the island is the island of Sanga-Sanga and its northeast is Pababag island.
 Both islands are still part of the municipality of Bongao.
 The island is around 58 km from Sabah, Malaysia, much nearer than Jolo or Zamboanga.

 Demographics

 According to the latest 2020 census, Bongao Island's total number of residents is 75,076.

 This table shows the population of the island's barangays.

 Residents of the island practice Islam and are part of the ethnic group, Sama.
 But since the Bongao is the capital of commerce, it also has Christians and other groups such as Tausug, Yakan and Bisaya.

 Transport

-There are regular flights from Zamboanga and Cotabato through the airport located in the adjacent island of Sanga-Sanga.
+There are regular flights from Zamboanga and Cotabato through Sanga-Sanga Airport located in the adjacent island of Sanga-Sanga.
 There are also scheduled boat trips from Zamboanga and Jolo to Bongao.